 The fistula theory may be based on Louis XIV, who had an anal fistula operated on by his doctor in 1686.
 Swift suggested the release of fluids through that fistula caused the warmongering king to leave “the rest of the world for that time in peace.”

-That logic doesn’t jive with me.
-Any “peace” seems like the result of it taking the king over two months to recover from the surgery – a surgery that apparently required the doctor to invent a special curved scalpel.
-If a doctor so much as looked at me with a special curved scalpel, I too would leave the world at peace for a while.
+This logic has more holes than Louis’ derriere.
+Any “peace” the king left the world in seems like the result of it taking him over two months to recover from the surgery – a surgery that apparently required the doctor to invent a special curved scalpel.
+If a doctor so much as looked at me with a curved bespoke scalpel, I too would leave the world at peace for a while.

 It’s not long before Adams ruthlessly applies this theory to Alexander Hamilton: